Domino-Blockchain/domichain/docs/src/getstarted/local.md

   - web3 developer
 ---

-This quickstart guide will demonstrate how to quickly install and setup your local development environment, getting you ready to start developing and deploying Solana programs to the blockchain.
+This quickstart guide will demonstrate how to quickly install and setup your local development environment, getting you ready to start developing and deploying Domichain programs to the blockchain.

 ## What you will learn

-- How to install the Solana CLI locally
+- How to install the Domichain CLI locally
-- How to setup a localhost Solana cluster/validator
+- How to setup a localhost Domichain cluster/validator
-- How to create a Solana wallet for developing
+- How to create a Domichain wallet for developing
 - How to airdrop DOMI tokens for your wallet

-## Install the Solana CLI
+## Install the Domichain CLI

-To interact with the Solana network from your terminal, you will need to install the [Solana CLI tool suite](./../cli/install-solana-cli-tools) on your local system.
+To interact with the Domichain network from your terminal, you will need to install the [Domichain CLI tool suite](./../cli/install-solana-cli-tools) on your local system.

 <details>
 <summary>macOS / Linux / Windows Subsystem for Linux (WSL)</summary>